ucfopen/UDOIT/README.md

 Then open [http://localhost:8000 in a browser](http://localhost:8000).

+## Docker

+To setup a Docker environment, follow the steps outlined in the [DOCKER.md Readme](DOCKER.md).

 ## Running Tests
 We use phpunit to run unit tests on UDOIT.
 To run the tests, type the following command: